Datasets

 Edit opens the Edit Dataset screen for the selected dataset.

-Promote appears on the Dataset Details widget when you select a cloned snapshot on the dataset tree table.
-This option promotes the cloned child dataset and allows users to delete the parent volume that created the clone.
+Promote shows on the Details widget for a dataset created by cloning a snapshot on the dataset tree table.
+It promotes the cloned child dataset and allows users to delete the parent volume that created the clone.
 Otherwise, you cannot delete a clone while the original volume still exists.
 See zfs-promote.8.

 Delete Window

-If a service does not use a child dataset, the Delete window does not display a service.
+If a service does not use a dataset, the Delete window does not show a service.

-The window includes a field where you enter the path for the dataset.
-Select the Confirm option to activate the Delete Dataset button.
+The window includes a field where you enter the path to the dataset.
+Confirm activate the Delete Dataset button.
+Delete Dataset deletes the dataset and all data it contains.

-The Dataset Space Management widget displays space allocation (reserved, used, available) for all datasets.
-The widget displays if an encrypted dataset is unlocked.
-After locking the dataset this widget disappears until you unlock the dataset.
+The Space Management widget shows the total space allocation (data written, children of the dataset, available space).
+The widget shows if an encrypted dataset is unlocked.
+After locking the dataset, this widget disappears until you unlock the dataset.

-The widget donut graph provides at-a-glance information and numeric values for the space allocated and used in the selected dataset.
+The donut graph on the widget provides at-a-glance information and numeric values for the space allocated and used in the selected dataset.
 This includes data written and space allocated to child datasets of this dataset.
-It provides access to quota configuration options for the parent dataset and the child dataset of the parent and for users and groups with access to the dataset.
+It shows the available space in the dataset.

 Edit opens the Capacity Settings screen where you can set quotas for the dataset.